Azure/azure-quickstart-templates/101-vm-with-data-management-gateway/README.md

 - Network Interface
 - Network Sercurity Group

 This template can help you create a gateway and make it workable in azure VM.
-The VM can join in an exsiting VNET.
+The VM must join in an exsiting VNET.
 You will see the new gateway is online after successful deployment.

 ![](images/online.png)

 ```
 NOTE

-This template must be created in the same resource group with data factory.
+This template must be deployed in the same resource group with data factory.
 ```

 ## Sample